grafana/k6-docs/src/data/markdown/translated-guides/en/08 Misc/09 Glossary.md

 Iteration
 : A single run in the execution of the `default function`, or scenario `exec` function.
 You can set iterations across all VUs, or per VU.<br/><br/>The [test life cycle](/using-k6/test-life-cycle/) document breaks down each stage of a k6 script, including iterations in VU code.

+JSON
+: An open standard, human-readable data-serialization format originally derived from JavaScript.

 k6 Cloud
 : The proper name for the entire cloud product, comprising both k6 Cloud Execution and k6 Cloud Test Results.<br/><br/>[k6 Cloud docs](/cloud)

 k6 options
 : Values that configure a k6 test run.
 You can set options with command-line flags, environment variables, and in the script.<br/><br/>[k6 Options](/using-k6/k6-options)

+Kubernetes
+: An open-source system for automating the deployment, scaling, and management of containerized applications.<br/><br/>[Kubernetes website](https://kubernetes.io/)

 Load test
 : A test that assesses the performance of the system under test in terms of concurrent users or requests per second.<br/><br/>[Load Testing](/test-types/load-testing)